 Many of the problems present today date to the mid-1950s, when the Soil Conservation Service registered talk of repairs.
-Meetings about Wolverton Creek resumed a few years after the Buffalo-Red River Watershed District reorganized in 1976.
+Meetings about Wolverton

 Community-wide, there'll be better habitat.
 There'll be better drainage.
 Water quality.
 We won't be dumping as much sediment load in - and that goes all the way to the river and all the way north.